 Following tradition, the elders presented the ten kola nuts to the authorities and participants from Beindou (Faranah), Kalinko (Dinguiraye), Dabola (Arfamoussaya) and Manfran (Kissidou).
 Thereafter, Mrs. Fanta DIABY, Mayoress of Arfamoussaya welcomed the authorities and participants to the declaration of Kouroufindéng.
 She warmly thanked the population and the authorities of Kouroufindéng who kindly agreed to host the declaration by welcoming and accommodating the participants.

 The context of the declaration was presented by the National Coordinator of Tostan.
-To this end, from 2017 to 2020, Tostan implemented the Generation Blossoming Project with a holistic approach to education on human rights and responsibilities that mobilized 2,980 participants including 2,081 women in 40 villages in the Faranah administrative region.
-The objectives of this project were to contribute to :
+To this end, from 2017 to 2020, Tostan implemented the Breakthrough Generation Initiative with a holistic approach to education on human rights and responsibilities that mobilized 2,980 participants including 2,081 women in 40 villages in the Faranah administrative region.
+The objectives of this project were :

 Thus, based on their knowledge of human rights and responsibilities, 180 villages in Faranah, Dabola, Dinguiraye and Kissidougou are organizing this public declaration to end excision and child marriage.
 We hope that the commitments made here will be respected to protect and promote the rights of women and girls in the Faranah region.

 The intervention of the National Coordinator of Tostan Guinea was followed by the testimony of religious leaders.
 The voice of religious leaders was carried by Elhadj Djédjé TOUNKARA who explained the position of Islam on the non-religious nature of FGC.
 He insisted on the fact that Tostan’s program does not contradict the teachings of Islam, rather, it reinforces them.